karel-brinda/rnftools/docs/tutorial/01_first_snakefile.rst

 In this chapter, we show how to create and use RNFtools on a Hello world example.
 Little knowledge of Python can be helpful, but it is not required.

-RNFtools is based on Snakemake_, a Python-based Make-like build system.
+RNFtools is based on `Snakemake <https://snakemake.readthedocs.io>`_, a Python-based Make-like build system.
 To simulate reads or evaluate alignments, you create simple configuration Python scripts and RNFtools subsequently creates a set of rules to be run by Snakemake.
 The rules can be then executed in a single thread, in parallel